“Your Habits Make You Who You Are”

 Just sign in grab your free copy and get set to develop some new habits.

-The post above on habit formation would give you a good idea on how to go about adapting to new habits.
-So I would really request you to go through my habit formation post.
+Before getting started I would really request you to go through my habit formation post it would give you a good idea on how to go about adapting to new habits.
 Also below mentioned are some pointers you may find really useful.

-- Research says it requires 21 days to a new habit to set in and 66 days for your body and brain to fully adapt to it.
+- Research says it requires 21 days for a new habit to set in and 66 days for your body and brain to fully adapt to it.

 - Try to form just one habit at a time so you remain focused.